tidepool-org/handbook/Employment Policies/Employee Privacy.md

 ## Privacy when using Tidepool's Communication Tools

-Some Tidepool employees have administrative access to some or all of Tidepool's communication and collaboration tools, including Tidepool-manage Google apps and accounts, Slack and Trello.
+Some Tidepool employees have administrative access to some or all of Tidepool's communication and collaboration tools, including Tidepool-managed Google apps and accounts, Slack, Trello, and HelpScout.
 We reserve the right to monitor employee use of the Tidepool's communication tools at any time.
-You should not expect that your use of these communication tools, including but not limited to the sites you visit and the communications you have — will be private.
+You should not expect that your use of these communication tools, including but not limited to the sites you visit and the communications you have, will be private.